joeycastillo/oddlyspecific.org/_posts/2020-02-20-road-to-book-1-the-hiking-log.md

 FatFileSystem fatfs;
 ```

-From here, we're going to add all of our setup code in the setup() function, and our looping code in loop() function.
+From here, we're going to add all of our setup code in the setup() function, and our looping code in the loop() function.
 If you haven't done Arduino stuff before: the code in setup() runs once when the device turns on or resets, and the code in loop() runs repeatedly.

 ### The Setup